ShieldOrder/evaluation-surfaces/signals/open-discussion.md

 ## Interpretation constraint

-Open discussion is advisory input only.
+Open discussion functions as advisory input.

 It informs judgment but does not bind outcomes.

 ## License

 CC0 1.0 Universal
-EOF